We're committed to ensuring that all students can access, participate and succeed in their learning.

 The progress of all students with an EHCP will be reviewed regularly throughout the year.
 Their EHCP will be reviewed annually in accordance with the SEND Code of Practice.
 Where students consent, parents/carers will be kept informed at all stages, and all relevant professionals will be invited to the annual review.
 Preparation for Adulthood will be central to the EHCP outcomes agreed for all students.

-For students with an EHCP, Learning Support staff will produce a Student Profile.
+For students with an EHCP, Learning Support staff will produce a Learner Profile.
 This will outline the long term aims and aspirations of the student, their support needs, support strategies and their EHCP outcomes.
-The Student Profile will be reviewed on a regular basis and support will be adapted and adjusted in response to their progress and development.
-All staff working with these students will contribute to this review.
+The Student Profile will be reviewed on a regular basis and support will be adapted and adjusted in response to their progress and development whilst promoting independence.

 Exam Access Arrangements